Senatus -- A Fast and Accurate Code-to-Code Recommendation Engine: Methodology

-Here $t_{c}$ refers to a particular term in the vocabulary e.g. \#VAR, and leaf $t_c$ is a leaf node feature. \emph{Normalized Sub-Path Frequency} (NSPF) is a global operator divides the frequency of tree-based terms in the query, $q$, by the total number of occurrences of that term in the entire codebase (of $N$ methods), such that common features rank lower.
-In comparison, \emph{Inverse Leaves Frequency} (ILF) is a local operator, restricted to the query or database code snippet terms only.
+Here $f$ refers to a particular feature e.g. \#VAR, and leaf $f$ is a leaf node feature. \emph{Normalized Sub-Path Frequency} (NSPF) is a global operator divides the frequency of tree-based features in the snippet, $m$, by the total number of occurrences of that feature in the entire codebase (of $N$ snippets), such that common features rank lower.
+In comparison, \emph{Inverse Leaves Frequency} (ILF) is a local operator, restricted to the query or database code snippet features only.
 ILF computes the inverse of the leaf node frequency within the simplified parse tree only, which removes the dependency on the background corpora and penalizes the common features on a level that is local to the given code snippet.
 We empirically test both variants in our experimental evaluation in Section~\ref{sec:eval}.
 We propose two different feature selection functions to compute the thresholds $l_{upper}$ and $l_{lower}$ in Equation~\ref{eq:featuretransform1}:

-\begin{itemize} \item \textbf{$Top{-}K$}: features where only the top $K$ highest ranking features are kept. $Top{-}K$ focuses mostly on API usage terms. \item \textbf{$Mid{-}N$ Percentile}: features where we rank the normalized NSPF or ILF and remove the top and bottom $(100 - N)/2$ percentile.
-In addition to API usage terms, it focuses on method structures that typically not captured by $top{-}K$ approach.
-If the frequencies of the filtered features exceeds $K$, we then cap the size to $K$ by removing the bottom percentile. \end{itemize}
+\begin{itemize} \item \textbf{$Top{-}F$} features where only the top $F$ highest ranking features are kept. $Top{-}F$ focuses mostly on API usage features. \item \textbf{$Mid{-}C$} percentile features where we rank the normalized NSPF or ILF and remove the top and bottom $(100 - C)/2$ percentile.
+In addition to API usage features, it focuses on method structures that typically not captured by $top{-}F$ approach.
+If the frequencies of the filtered features exceeds $F$, we then cap the size to $F$ by removing the bottom percentile. \end{itemize}

-Figure~\ref{fig:selectfeature} demonstrates the selected terms from an example code snippet.
+Figure~\ref{fig:selectfeature} demonstrates the selected features from an example code snippet.
 This is the $SelectFeature$ step in Algorithm~\ref{alg:deskew}.
-We shown that \textit{ILF} and \textit{NSPF} score representative terms, such as API usage variables, higher, whereas standard techniques that rank purely on the count of the structural features does not, as indicated by the \textit{Full ASTs} column.
-Our methodology enables a similarity search to be conducted on a compact and discriminative term set.
+We shown that \textit{ILF} and \textit{NSPF} score representative features, such as API usage variables, higher, whereas standard techniques that rank purely on the count of the structural features does not, as indicated by the \textit{Full ASTs} column.
+Our methodology enables a similarity search to be conducted on a compact and discriminative feature set.